 Tiffins Gluten-Free Menu

 The leather-bound book that presented the gluten-free menu was the perfect decorative touch.
-You flip through the book, as opposed to a single piece of paper like many other restaurants.
+You flip through the book rather than a single sheet of paper at many other restaurants.
 My children really enjoyed this unique presentation.

 Selection of Artisanal Cheeses Appetizer